nettantra/p2p-attendance-dapp/README.md

 ### The Components

-- **Truffle Smart Contracts** - This is an set of Smart Contracts with exposed APIs to enable the marking attendance and the corresponding user specific dispositions to the Ethereum Network.
+- **Truffle Smart Contracts** - This is a set of Smart Contracts with exposed APIs to enable the marking attendance and the corresponding user specific dispositions to the Ethereum Network.
 - **Mobile App Client** - This is an mobile app client which will be used by the employees to mark the attendance of their peers.